MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 In a hyper-converged topology, VMs can be directly deployed on the cluster.
 Their virtual hard disks are placed on the volumes you created using S2D.
 You [create and deploy these VMs](provision-vms.md) just as you would create any other VM.

 > [!Important]
-> If the Azure Local instance isn't registered with Azure or not connected to Azure for more than 30 days post registration, high availability virtual machine (HAVM) creation will be blocked on the cluster.
+> If the Azure Stack HCI cluster isn't registered with Azure or not connected to Azure for more than 30 days post registration, high availability virtual machine (HAVM) creation will be blocked on the cluster.
 Refer to step 4 and 5 for cluster registration.

 ::: moniker range="sc-vmm-2022"

-## Step 8: Migrate VMs from Windows Server to Azure Local instance
+## Step 8: Migrate VMs from Windows Server to Azure Stack HCI cluster

 Use Network migration functionality in VMM to migrate workloads from Hyper-V (Windows Server 2019 and later) to Azure Stack HCI.